-Farm management is not easy.
+Want to improve your farm management strategy for your grazing operation?
+We applaud you.
+After all, farm management is not easy.
 It can be stressful, and it often feels like the farm is running us, rather than us controlling it.
+It's only until you have a strategic farm plan in place that you can get a true hold of your operation.

 Ask yourself the following questions: